 Do not delete and reinstall the app because this removes all unsynced recordings stored on your device and they cannot be recovered.

-There is no option to download audio from notes that are still syncing on the mobile app, so this step can only be completed on the web app.
+There is no option to download audio from notes that are still syncing on the mobile app, so this step can only be completed if the note was recorded on the web app.